 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Chemical Engineering Plants and Related Equipment Sectional Committee had been approved by the Mechanical Engineering Divisional Council.

-This standard was originally published in 1980.
+This standard was first published in 1980.
 The present revision has been taken up with a view of incorporating the modification found necessary as a result of experience gained in the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references to Indian Standard, wherever applicable have been updated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex B.